hankhjliao/hankhjliao.github.io/content/blog/2020-02-22-deploy-model-on-android-device-using-tvm/index.md

 ## Write the Android Program

 In the folder ``tvm/apps/android_deploy``, you will see an example provided by TVM.
-You can compile the Android program first to know what each functions does, or you can modified the files according to [README.md](https://github.com/apache/incubator-tvm/blob/master/apps/android_deploy/README.md)
+You can compile the Android program first to know what each function does, or you can modify the files according to [README.md](https://github.com/apache/incubator-tvm/blob/master/apps/android_deploy/README.md)

 Moreover, [here](https://github.com/hankhjliao/deploy-style-transfer-on-android)